scivey/relevanced/docs/commands.md

 #### `(centroidId: string, text: string) -> double`
 Transforms `text` into a normalized term-frequency vector on the server, and then computes its similarity against the given centroid.

-If successful, higher-level clients return the cosine similarity score as double-precision floating point.
-The underlying Thrift protocol returns this score in addition to the status code `OK`.
+Returns the cosine similarity score as double-precision floating point.

-If there is no centroid matching `centroidId`, the protocol returns status code `CENTROID_DOES_NOT_EXIST`.
-Higher-level clients throw an error or return a failed promise (depending on language).
+If there is no centroid matching `centroidId`, the command fails with the exception `ECentroidDoesNotExist`.

 ---
 ## `multiGetTextSimilarity`
-#### `(centroidIds: list<string>, text: string) -> map<string, double>`
+#### `(centroidIds: list<string>, text: string) -> MultiSimilarityResponse`
+#### `{scores: map<string, double>}`

 Transforms `text` into a normalized term-frequency vector on the server, and then computes its similarity against each of the centroids specified by `centroidIds`.

-If successful, higher-level clients return a language-appropriate `Map<string, double>` type which maps centroid ids to their double precision floating point cosine similarity score against the document.
-The underlying Thrift protocol returns this map of scores in addition to the status code `OK`.
+The `scores` property of the returned `MultiSimilarityResponse` is a `Map<string, double>` of centroid IDs to their corresponding similarity scores.

-If any of the centroids specified by `centroidIds` do not exist, the entire command fails.
-The protocol indicates this with status code `CENTROID_DOES_NOT_EXIST`; higher-level clients throw an error or return a failed promise.
+If any of the centroids specified by `centroidIds` do not exist, the entire command fails with the exception `ECentroidDoesNotExist`.

 Note that the protocol does not distinguish between cases where a single centroid is missing and those where multiple centroids are missing.
-These cases are all indicated by the status code `CENTROID_DOES_NOT_EXIST`.
+These cases are all indicated by the exception `ECentroidDoesNotExist`.

 ---
 ## `getDocumentSimilarity`
 #### `(centroidId: string, documentId: string) -> double`
 Computes cosine similarity of a document that *already exists on the server* against the specified centroid.

+Returns the cosine similarity score as double-precision floating point.

 This command has the same purpose as `getSimilarityForText`, but is much more efficient in cases where the text has already been sent to the server for another reason.
 In these cases the server can skip the text-processing phase.

-If successful, higher-level clients return the cosine similarity score as double-precision floating point.
-The underlying Thrift protocol returns this score in addition to the status code `OK`.

-If there is no centroid matching `centroidId`, the protocol returns status code `CENTROID_DOES_NOT_EXIST`.
-If there is no document matching `documentId`, it returns status code `DOCUMENT_DOES_NOT_EXIST`.
-In either case, higher-level clients throw an error or return a failed promise (depending on language).
+If there is no centroid matching `centroidId`, the command fails with the exception `ECentroidDoesNotExist`.

+If there is no document matching `documentId`, the command fails with the exception `EDocumentDoesNotExist`.

-Note that if both the centroid and document do not exist, only the `CENTROID_DOES_NOT_EXIST` error condition will be reported.
+Note that if both the centroid and document do not exist, only the `ECentroidDoesNotExist` exception will be reported.

 ---
 ## `getCentroidSimilarity`